dark-flames/Yukino/README.md

 # Yukino
-Yukino is a ORM framework for Rust
+Yukino is an ORM framework for Rust

 ### Features
 * Define model by types and annotation